 Our cost of funds for banking operations may increase as a result of general economic conditions, interest rates and competitive pressures.
 We compete with banks and other financial institutions for deposits.
-If, as a result of general economic conditions, market interest rates, competitive pressures, or otherwise, the amount of deposits at the Bank decreases relative to its overall banking operations, the Bank may have to rely more heavily on borrowings or other sources of wholesale funds that may have higher interest costs, or otherwise reduce its loan growth or pursue loan sales.
+The Bank also faces increasing competition, both directly and via intermediation, from U.S. Treasury fixed income securities.
+If, as a result of general economic conditions, market interest rates, competitive pressures, or otherwise, the amount of deposits at the Bank decreases relative to its overall banking operations, the Bank may have to rely more heavily on borrowings or other sources of wholesale funds that may have higher interest rate and sensitivity to short-term market rates, or otherwise reduce its loan growth or pursue loan sales.
 Higher funding costs reduce our net interest margin, net interest income and net income.